 - Opportunity is also given to technical student who want to work not in the lime light but behind, and we nurture the up and coming stage designers, lighting and sound technicians for each project in the making.

 - Boys Drama is a massive success in key stage 3 where students meet and devise their own interpretations of stories and plays that interest them.
 Comedy is the style of choice in this club.

 - Drama production is the culmination of all year groups coming together for an event.
 This year it is working on a new project - the Rock Challenge which is a nationwide competition

 - All clubs support classroom learning and bridge the passion of our students into platform events at different times within the academic year.
 Ultimately they are a great way for family and friends to enjoy the commitment and talents of our students and celebrate their hard work

-- We Also have drama leaders at Silverdale who are selected to lead and support clubs to enhance there own skills, experience and passion.
+- We also have drama leaders at Silverdale who are selected to lead and support clubs to enhance their own skills, experience and passion.

 - The annual School Musical production offers a classic Musical theatre school experience.
 We pride ourselves on an inclusive production of all abilities to a high standard.
 Students develop their performance skills and confidence whilst making friendships across the school.